askui/askui/docs/docs/04-Tooling/annotate-image.md

   - If this argument is defined, then the image will be loaded, annotated
   - If this argument is not defined, then a screenshot of your specified screen will be taken and annotated
 - outputPath: This is the output folder path.
 In which the HTML reports will be saved.
 If it's not defined then a folder called report will be created.
 - customElements: A list of custom eLements that when defined, the AI model will use them to detect similar elements to them.
-TODO define the custom elements(why we have it and how to define them) and link it here

 ## How to use